-The Network Service Provider must not exceed the power transfer limits specified in clause 2.3.8, and they must not require or recommend action which causes those limits to be exceeded.
+The Network Service Provider must not exceed the power transfer limits specified in clause Error!
+Reference source not found., and they must not require or recommend action which causes those limits to be exceeded.

 5.5.4 Partial Outage of Power Protection systems